Recognition Grant Informational Webinar

 - All applications must be submitted online to the Kansas Health Foundation by 5 p.m. on the due date.
 Deadlines are firm, except in the case when the 15th falls on a weekend or holiday.
 In that case, applications will be due by 5 p.m. the next working day.

-- The Kansas Health Foundation does not provide Recognition Grant funding to private foundations, Internal Revenue Code Section 509(a)(3) organizations and tax-exempt organizations with less than $25,000 in gross annual receipts filing a Form 990-N (e-Postcard) with the IRS.
+- The Kansas Health Foundation does not provide Recognition Grant funding to private foundations and Internal Revenue Code Section 509(a)(3) organizations.

 - Your organization’s IRS tax exempt status and filing of a current Federal information return (990, 990-EZ or 990-N) will be verified through the IRS database, with the exception of churches and government entities.
 We will also check your organization’s status with the Kansas Secretary of State.
 Prior to submitting your online application, you may check your organization’s IRS status at www.irs.gov and your Secretary of State Business Entity Search status at www.kssos.org.